tobyvg/ECNCM_1D/README.md

 - Flux
 - Zygote

-The tutorial.ipynb can be run using Jupyter Notebook.
+The Tutorial.ipynb can be run using Jupyter Notebook.